 Preparing Your Child for School: Communication Skills That Matter

 Your little one’s first day of school is just around the corner, isn’t it?
-When you're organizing uniforms and lunch boxes, there's something a whole lot more important you need to be thinking about – your child's speaking skills.
+When you're organising uniforms and lunchboxes, there's something a whole lot more important you need to be thinking about – your child's speaking skills.

 Why School Readiness Communication Skills Are Different